Becoming an Optician in North Dakota

 With Nebraska being one of the U.S. states that does not require opticians to be licensed, there are currently no on-campus opticianry programs in the state.
 But online schooling options are a great choice for those seeking specialized training in this area.

-- Penn Foster Career School offers an Optician Career Diploma Program, which can be completed entirely online in as few as seven months.
-You can enroll for as little as $999, and you will be in control of when you take your courses as well as how soon you complete them.
+- Penn Foster College offers an Optician Exam Prep Career Diploma Program, which can be completed entirely online in as few as seven months.
+You can enroll for a total cost of $1,179 or less, and you will be in control of when you take your courses as well as how soon you complete them.
 This flexibility allows you to learn on your own time and at your own pace.

 Outlook and Salaries for Opticians in North Dakota